 If you are looking to make the switch to more natural hair care products, you will definitely want to read my Innersense hair review first.
 In this post, I am also going to chat about why natural hair care products are important, what to look for and what to avoid.
-So let’s get to it!
+So let’s get right to this Innersense hair review!

 When I first made the switch to natural haircare products years ago, I tried a few different brands before I finally found one that I truly loved.
 The first brand I really fell in love with was Rare El’ements and I wrote a review which you can read here.
 While I still love this shampoo and conditioner, it was a bit on the pricier side.
 So I really wanted to find one that was slightly more affordable and still super clean, natural and organic.
 Enter, Innersense!
 I have been hearing about this brand for a while, so I was excited to finally be able to get it in Canada and share with you my Innersense hair review.